Skip to content

 kozou dev

 kozou dev is the local runtime command.
-It brings up the bundled @kozou/svelte-ui Admin UI and an MCP Streamable HTTP server in a single process group, both wired from your kozou.config.yaml.
+It brings up the bundled @kozou/svelte-ui Admin UI, an MCP Streamable HTTP server, and Kozou’s in-house @kozou/api REST backend in a single process group, all wired from your kozou.config.yaml.
 It is the command behind the kozou service in the scaffolded docker-compose.yml, and the fastest way to see all of Kozou’s emitted surfaces against a real database.

 This page is the operator reference for what kozou dev starts, the flags it accepts, and how its ports are configured.